 Do not go into a bank in South Africa to exchange money – they are extremely inefficient and charge major fees and bad rates.

-Please get sufficient cash before leaving Johannesburg! : have an exchange in our town, but it is a 35 minute drive and their hours are spotty.
+Please get sufficient cash before leaving Johannesburg! : We have an exchange in our town, but it is a 35 minute drive and their hours are spotty and they are often out of currency.
 They also want documentation and passports when making the trade.
 It will be inconvenient to make a special trip to town for guests to exchange.

 Approximate Other Costs